timwis/starter/_posts/2015-08-04-something-else.md

   - bananas
 text:
   - sample text
-  - another sample text
+  - some text
-textarea:
+textarea: null
-  - sample textarea
 raw: test
 ---

 ## A New Post

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.